shirfilo/MDM_toolbox/README.md

 **MDM** is a software package designed to calculate the derivative of a qMRI parameter relative to MTV (MDM signature).
 The software and the sensetivity of MDM measurments to molecular composition are described in the following article:
-"Non-invasive detection of age-related molecular profiles in the human brain"
+"Disentangling molecular alterations from water-content changes in the aging human brain using quantitative MRI."

 example= MDM_run(Parameter_path,TV_path,Seg_path,1,saveat_path,{'par_max',0.5,'par_min',0.1,'Parameter_str','R1'})